-Start dating more efficiently with one of these 8 apps
+The 8 best dating apps for 2017

 Tinder shows you a photo, name, and age.
 You can tap on the photo to see additional information regarding the person and Facebook friends you share (if any).
 You can also choose to swipe right (to like them), left (to pass), or up if you want use one of your precious “super likes” to show them you really really like them.
 If you and someone have both swiped right on one another, a screen will appear showing that you’ve matched and inviting you to send them a message.
 But most of the time, the Tinder experience will consist of flicking through profiles like channels on the television.

 Tinder actually has one of the best user interfaces of any dating app around.
 The photos are large, the app is — comparatively speaking — svelte, and setting up your profile is pretty painless.
 Overall, Tinder gets an A for its usability.
 Also, no one can message you unless you have also expressed an interest in them, which means you get no unsolicited messages.
 While there are a fair few people on Tinder who use it strictly to collect swipes, many people are actually inclined to meet up in real life, which is not always the case with dating apps.
-Tinder is possibly the most popular dating app, too, meaning the likelihood of matching with someone you’re interested in who doesn’t live super far away is greater than with apps that have fewer users.
+Tinder is possibly the most popular dating app too (hitting almost 50 million usersback in late 2014), meaning the likelihood of matching with someone you’re interested in who doesn’t live super far away is greater than with apps that have fewer users.

 Download now from: